mini-soda-uwisc/.github/profile/README.md

 This is Mini Soda from UW-Madison.

-We're 3 students who are passionate about Computer Science, especially algorithms.
+We're a group of 3 students who are passionate about computer science, especially algorithms.